Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 metavariable.
 When the repeat pattern is used in code generation it will repeat for each combination of metavariables used within it.

-We already have zero and one metavariable dealt with, so we want a branch in our macro that takes two or more inputs:
+We already have zero and one metavariable dealt with, so we want a rule in our macro that takes two or more inputs:

 ```rust
 macro_rules! hello {